What are mortgage interest rates and what are current interest rates?

 See the latest mortgage interest rates from across the market, including all of the large high-street banks and specialist lenders that you might never have heard of.

-A "good" mortgage interest rate is typically between 4-4.5%.
+A 'good' mortgage interest rate is typically between 4-4.5%.
 However, whether mortgage lenders are offering rates between this range depends on the current market.
-At the moment interest rates are high, with two-year and five-year fixed rate deals averaging between 5.6-6%.
-This is due to high inflation, which the Bank of England is trying to bring down by raising its base rate.
-This influences the interest rates offered by other banks and building societies on savings accounts and loans like mortgages.
+At the moment interest rates are high, with two-year and five-year fixed rate deals averaging between 5.07%-5.40% for 2-5 year fixed rate deals.
+This is due to the Bank of England keeping the base rate high to bring down inflation.
+This is turn influences the interest rates offered by other banks and building societies on savings accounts and loans like mortgages.

 The mortgage market can be fast-paced and things change very quickly, so these interest rates will likely not stay the same for long.
 In fact, lenders often change their available rates multiple times a month.
-For an up-to-date round-up of the best deals, take a look at our Interest Rate Tracker.
+For an up-to-date round-up of the best deals, take a look at our Interest Rate Tracker or create a free, personalised mortgage recommendation.

 Top Tip